Contributing to the development of communities

-VINCI Airports draws on its expertise as a full-service provider and the commitment of its 12,000 employees to develop, finance, build and operate airports.
-It offers its investment capacity, international network and knowhow to optimise the management and performance of existing airports and carry out new-build projects.
-Ranking among the world’s top five airport operators and active in seven countries, VINCI Airports manages 35 airports, serving 157 million passengers in 2017.
+VINCI Airports draws on its expertise as a full-service provider todevelop, finance, build and operate airports.
+It offers its investment capacity, international network and know-how to optimise the performance of existing airports, carry out extension projects and build completely new airport infrastructure.
+The VINCI Airports network, comprised of 45 airports in 12 countries, served 195 million passengers in 2018.

 2018 Key figures